The latest “papal” heresy…

 But without faith it is impossible to please God.
 For he that cometh to God, must believe that he is, and is a rewarder to them that seek him.
 (Heb 11:6)

 For by grace you are saved through faith, and that not of yourselves, for it is the gift of God; not of works, that no man may glory.
 (Eph 2:8-9)

 On Sunday, Apr.
 15, 2018, such a tragic case of a young child lamenting his deceased atheist father was put before “Pope” Francis while he was visiting the parish of San Paolo della Croce (St. Paul of the Cross) in Rome’s Corviale district.

 The little boy in question is named Emanuele, perhaps six or seven years of age.
 He, among other children who are currently receiving catechetical instruction in the Novus Ordo religion, was scheduled to address Francis to ask him a question.
 But he was unable to speak and burst into tears at the microphone, and Francis asked for Emanuele to be brought to him.
 He hugged the boy for a long time and spoke with him.
-The video of the incident can be watched here (in Italian):
+The video of the incident can be watched here (Italian with English subtitles):